wulms/bidsconvertr_rtd/docs/source/md_files/usage_notes_user_settings.md

 Select the option according to your data, which is shown in the terminal.

-### Were subject-ID’s and session-ID’s extracted the right way?
+### Were subject-ID’s and session-ID’s extracted correctly?

 The terminal shows a table with a “subject” and a “session” column.
 Are these looking valid?